 The first census known to have been taken in any of the countries in the UK occurred in the 7th century, in Scotland.

-William the Conqueror began the first survey of Norman England, a census which took a number of years to complete, not long after his conquest in 1066 A.D.
+A few centuries later, William the Conqueror began the first survey of Norman England not long after his conquest in 1066 A.D.
+This census took a number of years to complete,

 UK census taking in more modern times began in 1801, and has taken place every 10 years since then.
 From 1801 until the 1841 UK census, however, only a head count was taken, as the main purpose was to make sure the country was producing enough food to feed all of the population.
 Those early documents therefore contain very little information of use to a family historian.